 MakerDAO is the biggest DAO by TVL, with more than $6 billion in the protocol at the time of writing.

-You can invest in a DAO by purchasing the governance tokens associated with that DAO, for example, UNI tokens for Uniswap or MKR tokens for MakerDAO.Â
+You can invest in a DAO by purchasing the governance tokens associated with that DAO, for example, UNI tokens for Uniswap or MKR tokens for MakerDAO.

 DAOs have gained popularity recently thanks to their potential as a transparent and more democratic organizational structure, as well as the increasing interest in the blockchain technology used to facilitate DAOs.
-For the future, DAOs have the potential to empower communities and voices who may have traditionally been marginalized in traditional organizational structures.
+In the future, DAOs have the potential to empower communities and voices who may have traditionally been marginalized in traditional organizational structures.

 Ethereum is the most popular blockchain for building DAOs currently thanks to smart contract capability.
 But there are other blockchains with smart contract support like Cardano and Polygon.

-DeepDAO, an analytics engine for the DAO ecosystem, estimates that there are more than 12,000 organizations as of July 2023.
+DeepDAO, an analytics engine for the DAO ecosystem, estimates that there are more than 12,000 organizations as of July 2024.